ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 the renal capsule containing perinephritic adipose tissue was removed before it was immediately flash frozen in liquid nitrogen.
-Each kidney was ground using a ceramic mortal and pestle on dry ice into frozen homogenates, and separated into 3 aliquots one of which was sent for RNA-extraction.
+Each kidney was ground using a ceramic mortal and pestle on dry ice into frozen homogenate and separated into 3 aliquots one of which was sent for RNA-extraction.

+-   RNA extraction kit

+-   RNA quality QC

+-   cDNA synthesis and library prep

-Bcl2fastq tool to convert to fastq
+-   Bcl2fastq tool to convert to fastq

-**Allele specific expression analysis**

-EMASE

-**Haplotype reconstruction using RNA-seq**
+**Allele specific expression analysis and whole-genome diplotype reconstruction using RNA-seq**

-GBRS-Genotyping By Rna Seq
+Both calculations for the allele specific expression analysis and whole-genome diplotype reconstruction were performed using a combination of Expectation-Maximization algorithm for Allele Specific Expression (EMASE) and Genotyping By RNA-Seq (GBRS) software respectively.
+EMAS was used to align multi-parent allele-specific expression and gene expression simultaneously from RNA-seq data, and the diploid BAM files were used as input in GBRS.
+GBRS was used to quantify multiway allele specificity taking into account DO generation and sex.
+The quantified multiway gene transcript per million (TPM) count was used to reconstruct genome probabilities, along with an established reference transcriptome probability file that corresponds to the samples DO generation and sex.

+In order to accurately compare and use the reconstructed genome probabilities with that of the genome probabilities from GeneSeek, we interpolated the output file using GBRS interpolate tool to interpolate the probability ton a decently-spaced gird used for GeneSeek consisting of 143,259 SNP markers.

-**Haplotype reconstruction using GigaMUGA**
+**Whole-genome diplotype reconstruction using GigaMUGA**

 Each chromosome pair of a B6.Cg-*Col4a5^tm1Yseq^*/J and a J:DO F1 animal is composed of a C57BL/6J haploid and a haploid containing unique mosaic